-How to sell online in just 6 steps
+How to sell online in 6 steps: A full guide

 So, you want to start an eCommerce business?
 You’ve picked a good time to start.

 But no matter what you plan to sell online, there are several steps you’ll want to take to set yourself up for success.
-Keep reading for expert tips on how to get your online store set up and start accepting your first online orders.
+Keep reading for expert tips on how to get your online store set up and start accepting your first online orders, and use this guide as your resource for everything you need to know about selling online.

 How to sell online in six steps: